The UK’s No.1 Tenanted-Sales Specialist

 This real‑life account and the expert responses to it explains why sometimes taking a slightly lower sale price upfront and working through a sales agency that handles empty possession can be more efficient, cost‑effective, and less emotionally draining than pursuing eviction.

-It’s a useful alternative worth considering—especially in a tougher legal environment where Section 8 claims and CCJs yield limited return and high friction.
+It’s a useful alternative worth considering – especially in a tougher legal environment where Section 8 claims and CCJs yield limited return and can cause high friction.

-Once you have made the decision to sell using a specialist service to avoid all the stress and headaches of trying to vacate properties through the courts to sell ex rental properties on the high street, all you need to do is make sure you use the best in business – the Landlord Sales Agency!
+Once you have made the decision to sell using a specialist service to avoid all the stress and headaches of trying to vacate properties through the courts to sell rental properties on the high street, all you need to do is make sure you use the best in business.
+That’s us @ the Landlord Sales Agency!

 One thought on “A Cautionary Tale for Landlords Using Section 8 To Arrange Vacant Possession